 The CSPP and CCTR programs require that the staff observe and document your child's development and learning utilizing the Desired Results Developmental Profile (DRDP) created by the California Department of Education and the California Department of Social Services and aligned with the Preschool Learning Foundations and Curriculum Frameworks.
 The Desired Results Profile includes information for each child regarding:

-1. personal and social competence
+- 1. personal and social competence - 2. how each child learns

-3. physical and motor competence
+- 3. physical and motor competence - 4. safety and health